hnnguye5/task-manager-be/README.md

 `DELETE/api/epic/{epicIdentifier}`

-Deletes an Epic by the epicIdentnfier.
+Delete an Epic by the epicIdentnfier.

 ### Backlog and Epic Task

-A Backlog holds all existing Epic Tasks of an Epic.
+A Backlog holds all existing Epic tasks of an Epic.

+A Epic Task is made up of many smaller tasks to complete an Epic.

 **POST**

 `POST/api/backlog/{epicIdentifier}`

-Can create an or many Epic task(s) in the backlog.
-A backlog is created when a new Epic is created.
-It has a relation to the Epic by using the same epicIdentifer.
+Can create many Epic Tasks in the backlog.
+A Backlog is created when a new Epic is created.
+It has a relation to the Epic by having the same epicIdentifer.

 **JSON body:**
 ```json